timdiels/chicken_turtle_project/README.rst

 Changelist
 ==========

-v2.2.0 (upcoming)
+v2.2.0
 -----------------

-- Changed: more user friendly errors
+- Changed: user friendlier error messages
+- Added:

-- Added: `project.py::python_version`: allows specifying which Python version to use for the venv and testing
+  - `project.py::python_version`: allows specifying which Python version to use for the venv and testing
+  - ``ct-mkvenv --no-mkproject``: run without first calling `ct-mkproject`

 - Fixed: the project's package was missing from venv after each commit.
+The venv wasn't restored properly after a pre-commit.

 v2.1.2